ImInsulator/Implementation-of-the-Wang-Landau-algorithm/README.md

 # Implementation-of-the-Wang-Landau-algorithm
 The Wang-Landau algorithm based on the Monte Carlo method is proposed by Fugao Wang  and David Landau [1] to calculate density of the states(DOS) efficiently.
 This method constructs  the DOS through non-Markov random transitions, traversing all possible states.
 After reviewing  Wang-Landau algorithm, the analysis of the results through the implementation in Python for 2D  Ising model is shown in this short report.

+This folder contains a short report of Wang-Landau algorithm (Report.pdf) and the python code (WangLandau2DIsing.py)

 Environment: Python 3.6; numpy >= 1.19.5; matplotlib >= 3.3.4;

 Default Parameters: